kevinkuruc/Utilitarianism/README.md

 (We have implemented the first two of these changes directly in the data file RICE_2010_base_000.xlsm ).
 ## How to optimize:
 Optimization routines:  To find the optima, use these files.
 We use Optimize_UtilitarianRICE.jl Optimize_CostMinRICE.jl to maximize welfare in RICE.
 These choose a policy to maximize the objective function, which is equation 1 in the supplemental materials.
+### RICE Model:
-\newline RICE Model: Rice2010_Utilitarian.jl: takes components and compiles them into a Mimi model.
+Rice2010_Utilitarian.jl: takes components and compiles them into a Mimi model.
 Rice2010_CostMin.jl: Does the same for the cost-min version.
 RunBAU.jl runs RICE with no climate policy (Business as Usual.)
+### Components Folders:
-Components Folders: Defines each component.
+Defines each component.
 See Mimi codes on GitHub for tutorial on this way of compiling IAMs.
+### Data:
-Data: Parameters_Utilitarian.jl: Reads in the data file to the parameters of the Mimi Model Parameters_CostMin.jl: does the same for the one price version.
+Parameters_Utilitarian.jl: Reads in the data file to the parameters of the Mimi Model Parameters_CostMin.jl: does the same for the one price version.
 (The data file is RICE_2010_base_000.xlsm ).
+### File structure:
-File structure:  The RICE worksheet must be in a separate folder labelled DATA at the same folder level as the “src” file with the code within it.
+The RICE worksheet must be in a separate folder labelled DATA at the same folder level as the “src” file with the code within it.
 Helpers.jl: defines functions that go in and read out data from excel into Mimi format; keep this in the src folder.